 The program ends, and a brief overview of all the material presented is a prerequisite for its completion.
 This process is a kind of “polishing and systematization” of the acquired knowledge and skills.
 It can be done in a more rigid form, for example, in the form of an imitation of the exam for the PMP with the necessary adaptation, fewer questions, and in milder time conditions.
 Sometimes a final focus group is also used with a discussion of what the listeners got, how their ideas changed, whether their expectations were met.

 Involve the Users

 To get to the finish line with a PPM implementation, make sure you manage the change.
 Successful Project Online adoption of the PPM system is mostly about people and partly about the tool.
 Presuming that you’ve already engaged with users from early in the project cycle, now is the time to pull out the data you’ve collected before the process started and put them to good use.

 Also, to ensure successful PPM software adoption, keep up with your “why do we need PPM” communications to grow confidence, make sure those communications reference that you’re carefully listening to the user feedback and are incorporating the input from the users during the user acceptance testing phase.
 During and after the transition, you’ll want to continue the “drumline” of communications with the users in the form of teasers:

 - What’s new;

 - How things are expected to change;

-- How the new ppm solution can make a difference to operations
+- How the new PPM solution can make a difference to operations

 After the transition, you’ll also want to communicate usage statistics with management and user groups to continue expanding awareness and expedite adoption.
 You may want to schedule sustainability reviews to ensure the change is embedded into the organization and sustained.
-This is also the time to prepare surveys to understand what’s working well and whether project managers and team members are facing technical or process workflow-related problems while coordinating with one another during projects delivery.
+This is also the time to prepare surveys to understand what’s working well and whether project managers and team members are facing technical or process workflow-related problems while coordinating with one another during project delivery.